KOCOL COAL TO OIL AND CO2 TO METHANOL PLANT

 Former U.S. Army medic, John M. Kocol seeks American and Mexican energy independence via financial banking ideas about integrating the American and Mexican banking systems (now the U.S. and Mexican energy systems) from his ALM Harvard Master's Thesis: "Federal Reserve Expansion in Mexico," Dr. John Womack Jr. was Thesis Director, by constructing his coal to oil (CoalToOil.com) plants which will also convert the CO2 to methanol (CO2toMethanol.com).
-He'll then sell M30 (30% methanol 70% gasoline) fuel at his USMEX ENERGY (usmexenergy.com), a Service-Disabled Veteran-Owned Small Business (SDVOSB), M30 filling stations which will be located throughout the U.S. and Mexico.
+He'll then sell M30 (30% methanol 70% gasoline) fuel at his USMEX ENERGY (usmexenergy.com), a Service-Disabled Veteran-Owned Small Business (SDVOSB) and HUBZone business, M30 filling stations which will be located throughout the U.S. and Mexico.
 American and Mexican energy independence will result without making any changes to our energy infrastructure.

 Synonymous coal-to-oil terms: coal conversion, coal gasification, coal hydrogenation, coal liquefaction, coal-to-crude oil, coal-to-diesel, coal-to-fuel, coal-to-gas, coal-to-liquid fuel, coal-to-liquids (CTL), coal-to-oil, coal-to-petroleum, liquid coal, methanol-to-gasoline (MTG), underground coal gasification (UCG).